himanshi-git-code/DBMS-Project/README.md

 # CIMS — Cybersecurity Incident Management System

-CIMS is a web-based application we built as part of our DBMS course project.
+A web-based Cybersecurity Incident Management System built for the Database Management System (DBMS) course at BML Munjal University (2026).

 The idea was to create a system where a security team can track and manage cybersecurity incidents — things like data breaches, malware attacks, or unauthorized access attempts — all from one place.